darraghogorman37/Milestone-Project-2/README.md

 6. Then click on "Save" and the page will refresh.
 7. An info message will appear with a link and the web address to the site where the project is now deployed.

+The web address for the application is https://darraghogorman37.github.io/Milestone-Project-2/.

 ## Credits